avelingrayorg/cc-c/testimonials.md

 ---
 ##Checklist

-- [ ] Display All testominials from \_testimonials collection type
+- [ ] Display All testimonials from \_testimonials collection type
 - [ ]

 ---

 - Intro Paragraph
-- Testiminals from Collection here
+- Testimonials from Collection here

 ---